JeanBaptisteServais/Jojo-detector-/README.md

 Here we try to recup the object in a background different from a white background

-We can do better (like crop object detection who's separate object for a detection)
+We can do better (like crop_object_detection.py and we can do better than that but dk who's separate object for a detection)

 <h4>repair multiple object</h4>